-Observe that most of these characters tend to be difficult to use in filenames in cross-platform environments: UNIX separates path components with /, while many DOS commands interpret / as a command line switch.
+Most special characters tend to be difficult to use in filenames in cross-platform environments: UNIX separates path components with /, while many DOS commands interpret / as a command line switch.
 Most UNIX shells interpret # as the beginning of a comment.
-Both DOS and UNIX shells automatically expand to match multiple files, and the DOS command line uses % to refer to variables.

-Similarly, although non-ASCII characters are allowed in filenames and Perforce identifiers, entering them from the command line may require platform-specific solutions.
+Both DOS and UNIX shells automatically expand \ to match multiple files, and the DOS command line uses % to refer to variables.
+Similarly, although non-ASCII characters are allowed in filenames and Perforce identifiers, entering these characters from the command line may require platform-specific solutions.
 Users of GUI-based file managers can manipulate such files with drag-and-drop operations.